Narasimhan05/IBM/README.md

 Configure the Firewall:
 Log in to the LinuxONE Community Cloud dashboard and add an Inbound Rule to your instance's Security Group to allow TCP traffic on port 3000 from source 0.0.0.0/0.

-Your application backend will now be accessible at http://your-server-ip:3000.
+Our application backend will now be accessible at http://your-server-ip:3000.

 Data Analysis with JupyterLab
 A JupyterLab environment can be run on the server to interact with the project's data and models.